 Mr. Boomer Money and More was growing weary.
-Each night on our evening walks I delivered the same mind numbing soliloquy: do I retire or don’t I?
-He no longer heard my concerns.
-I no longer heard his earnest suggestions for making things better.
-Fortunately, for the sake of his sanity and mine, I discovered this book
+Each night on our evening walks I delivered the same mind-numbing soliloquy: do I retire or don’t I retire?
+Fortunately, for the sake of his sanity and mine, I discovered this book:

 by Richard Stim and Ralph Warner

 I began reading the book each night and stopped delivering my soliloquy on the evening walks.
 While reading it, I discovered it is essentially a repackaged—and superior—version of another book I have, which was reviewed here.
 Between the two, I’m partial to this one.

 I began to feel that I was not just late to the retirement planning party—I had pretty much missed the party.
 The guests had left, the dishes were done, the lights were turned out.
 I felt so overworked that I didn’t have the band width to explore – let alone implement – the 10 steps every pre-retiree should pursue for a meaningful retirement.
 These are:

 - figure out how big your nest egg must be;

 - determine what your sources of income will be;